Charles Nelson

 Carl Diedrich Wilhelm “Charles” Nelson (1835-1891) was born in Hagenow, Germany on July 4, 1835 to his father John Philip Nelson (1801-1850) and mother Catherine Maria Friederike Roehl (1800-1868).
 His father John, the patriarch of the family owned a candle and soap factory to support his wife and six children.
 In October of 1850, his father sold the factory and decided to move his family to the United States of America.
 In preparation for the long journey overseas, John Nelson had clothing specifically tailored to hold his earnings of which he had melted down into gold for both safety and security.
 On Saturday October 26, 1850 the Nelson family would set sail on the Helena Sloman from Hamburg, Germany to New York.

 As the final lifeboat full of passengers, including John Nelson started their descent from the sinking Devonshire – waves took control of the tiny boat and it capsized with 12 passengers onboard.
-With the Nelson family witnessing the events from aboard the Devonshire, only three of the twelve passengers made it to safety.
-It was the family patriarch John Philip Nelson and the family’s fortune lost beneath the waves and victim to both mother nature and the icy Atlantic Ocean floor
+With the Nelson family witnessing the tragic event from aboard the Devonshire, it was the family patriarch John Philip Nelson and the family’s fortune that was lost beneath the waves and their father a victim of both mother nature and the icy Atlantic Ocean floor.

 Fifteen-year-old Charles Nelson would have little time to mourn his father’s passing as his family entered the United States penniless, and with nothing but the shirts on their back.
-Once they reached New York, his mother cared for the children as Charles and his brother Adolph (1843-1907) went in search for work in the candle and soap making business they had come to know from their father.
+Once they reached New York, his mother cared for the children as Charles and his brother Adolph (1843-1907) went in search for work in the candle and soap making business they had learned from their father.

 Five years later in 1857, Charles would move to Nashville, Tennessee to open another grocery store called Nelson & Pfeiffer.
 The store focused on three primary products for patrons: coffee, meat, and whiskey.